PALEOLITHIC ART MAGAZINE

 4) It is important to study the evolution of the prehistoric art,

-from its more ancient to most recent phases (as it has been made for the prehistoric tools), and the study must be made for every component of the art.
+from its more ancient to most recent phases (as made for the prehistoric tools), and the study must be made for every component of the art.

 Therefore, two different religions, two different artistic applications, two different traditions, of which we must research the common origin.